TIP-Global-Health/eheza-app/README.md

 Prepare `Config.Deploy.elm` based on `Config.elm` that holds the infrastructure-related data for Elm.
 This file is gitignored, and it is used during Elm compilation, before the final artifact is pushed to Pantheon.
+The source of truth for this deployment config is in the Pantheon artifact repository, can be found under the repository root, so most of the time, you can copy it from there.

 #### Steps